observatorium/up/README.md

   -queries-file string
     	A file containing queries to run against the read endpoint.
   -step duration
-    	Default step duration for range query.
-Can be override if step is set in query spec. (default 30s) -threshold float
+    	Default step duration for range queries.
+Can be overridden if step is set in query spec. (default 30s) -threshold float
     	The percentage of successful requests needed to succeed overall.
 0 - 1. (default 0.9) -tls-ca-file string